 In 2019, student committee member, Maddie Smith, worked with the Horticulture Club to develop a Campus Tree Walk for Arbor Day.
 With support from this committee, the Horticulture Club created a flyer and promoted the Campus Tree Walk during Earth Week in April and during Sustainability Week in October.
 Donor Trees were highlighted in the inventory, as a tagged item to show up as an option for another tree walk.
-In 2021, the committee intends to incorporate the Arboretum's existing inventory into the campus database.
+In 2021, the committee intended to incorporate the Arboretum's existing inventory into the campus database; however that goal was postponed due to low staff availability.